 soaked in certain farm chemicals, they can spontaneously combust.
 Steel toe boots will not

-amputate your toes when a heavy weight is dropped on them.
+amputate someone's toes when a heavy object is dropped on them.
 A

 boom lift cannot throw its operator great distances.
-An MRI will not cause
+An MRI scanner will not cause

 tattoos to explode, nor will a radio transmitter.
 A